ocbn/ng_dict/README.md

 # ng_dict

-Dictionaries of Turkish person names along with the number of their observed frequencies among both males (E) and females (K).
+Dictionary of Turkish person names along with the number of their observed frequencies among both males (E) and females (K).